 3. Eramosa Karst

-Eramosa Karst is a unique watershed area featuring unique topography, like underground caves and streams, which are fun to look for as you follow the seven kilometres of trails.
+Looking for a one-of-a-kind hiking experience?
+Eramosa Karst offers truly unique features like underground caves and streams, which are fascinating to explore as you follow the seven kilometres of trails surrounding this conservation area.

-The Ontario Ministry of Natural Resources designated the land as an Area of Natural and Scientific Interest in 2003 because of the number of karst features, like sinking streams, dry valleys and the tenth longest cave in Ontario.
+The East Mountain area is even designated as an Area of Natural and Scientific Interest in 2003 because of the number of karst features, like sinking systems, dry valleys and the tenth longest cave in Ontario.

 4. The Dundas Valley